seraphimofbrooklyn/seraphimofbrooklyn.github.io/_posts/2021-03-15-Attention_and_Social_Media.md

 Mark 13:35-37 "35 Watch therefore, for you do not know when the master of the house is coming—in the evening, at midnight, at the crowing of the rooster, or in the morning— 36 lest, coming suddenly, he find you sleeping.
 37 And what I say to you, I say to all: Watch!” and equivalents in Matt 24 and Luke 21.

 Social Media and the internet is an extremely potent tool for it is an "extension" of our eyes.
 This tool is most analogous to the Palintir in LOTR.
-It grants us vision and knowledge of things that isn't accessible normally, and if used can lead to possession and influence from the evil one.
+It grants us vision and knowledge of things that isn't accessible normally, and if used without vigilance can lead to possession and influence from the evil one.

 ### Main